cchudzicki-ocw-testing/12.006-fall-2022/content/pages/syllabus.md

 - Berge, P., Y. Pomeau, and C. Vidal, *Order within Chaos: Towards a Deterministic Approach to Turbulence.* Wiley-VCH, 1987.
 ISBN: 9780471849674.
 (An undergraduate-level physical introduction to the subject.)
 - Cross, M. and H. Greenside, *Pattern Formation and Dynamics in Nonequilibrium Systems*.
 Cambridge University Press, 2009.
 ISBN: 9780521770507.
-- P. Cvitanovi´c, ed., Universality in Chaos (Adam Hilger Ltd., Bristol, 1984).
-Contains reprints of a number of original research papers in the ﬁeld.
+- Cvitanovic, P. ed., *Universality in Chaos.* Adam Hilger, Ltd., 1989.
+ISBN: 9780852747650.
+(Contains reprints of a number of original research papers in the ﬁeld.)
-- P. Cvitanovi´c, R. Artuso, R. Mainieri, G. Tanner and G. Vattay, Chaos: Classical and Quan-tum, ChaosBook.org (Niels Bohr Institute, Copenhagen 2020)
+- Cvitanovic, P., R. Artuso, R. Mainieri, G. Tanner and G. Vattay, Chaos: Classical and Quantum, ChaosBook.org (Niels Bohr Institute, Copenhagen 2020)
 - J. Gleick, Chaos (Viking, New York, 1987).
 An excellent popular introduction.
 - J. Guckenheimer and P. Holmes, Nonlinear oscillations, dynamical systems, and bifurcations of vector ﬁelds (Springer-Verlag, 2013).
 A graduate-level applied mathematics text.
 - H. G. Schuster, Deterministic chaos, 2nd ed.
 (Wiley-VCH, 2005).
 An advanced book of interest to physicists.